SpongePowered/SpongeDocs/source/plugin/entities/modifying.rst

     }

 This will get the ``ExplosiveRadiusData`` of our ``Entity`` for our use.
 We then use that data to set the explosive radius of our creeper to 50.
-We then have to offer the data back to the creeper, as our ``Entity`` does not attempt to keep track of all of our data.
+We then have to offer the data back to the creeper, as the data we received from our ``Entity`` is only a copy of the live data.

 Perhaps we want to give our ``Entity`` a name to customize it a bit!
 This would be done by using ``DisplayNameData``.
 An example of this in action can be seen below: